 Emergency number: 112

 Transport and driving: Cars drive on the right-hand side of the road.
-The country has an excellent public transport system.
+The country has an excellent public transport system, including trains, trams and buses which connect various cities and regions in Belgium.
 Expats can generally get by without having to own a car.